ibrahim317/assignments/README.md

 # CopyFilesProjects
-you won't need anything for the appliction just download the file.
+you won't need anything for the appliction just download the main file.